Debra Milke: Murder investigation and conviction

 In August 1989, Debra Milke and her son Christopher Milke moved into an apartment with Jim Styers, a man she knew through her sister.
 On December 2, 1989, Styers took 4-year-old Christopher to the Metrocenter mall in Phoenix, Arizona.
 That afternoon he called Milke, who was doing laundry at the apartment, and told her that the boy had disappeared from the mall.
 Styers alerted mall security, while Milke dialed 9-1-1.
 A missing person investigation was launched.
 The next day Phoenix police arrested Roger Scott, a long-time friend of Styers.
 After more than fourteen hours of interrogation, Scott admitted that he knew where Christopher was and that the boy was dead.
 He directed the police to a desert area north of Phoenix, where Christopher's body was discovered.
 Christopher had been shot three times in the head.
 According to the lead case detective Armando Saldate Jr., Scott claimed that Styers had committed the murder and that Styers had told him Milke had "wanted it done."
 However, Scott would not testify against Milke at her trial.

 Styers, who had helped in the initial search for Christopher, was arrested and interviewed by police after being implicated by Scott.
 Milke voluntarily went to the Pinal County sheriff's office where she was interrogated by Saldate.
 The interrogation was not recorded or witnessed by anyone other than Detective Saldate.
 Three days later, in a written report of the interrogation, Saldate indicated Milke had confessed to arranging the murder of her son Christopher.

 Scott was offered a plea-bargain, 21 years in prison for second degree murder, in return for testifying against Milke and Styers.
 He wanted to take the deal but his lawyer rejected it.

 Milke was charged with conspiracy to commit first degree murder, kidnapping, child abuse, and first-degree murder.
 At trial, prosecutors relied on the alleged confession and pointed to a possible motive: Milke had taken out a $5,000 life insurance policy on her son.
 Milke, however, who worked at an insurance agency, had not purposefully negotiated the policy, but obtained it as a part of her regular employee benefits package.
 She had discussed the policy with Styers.

-In October 1990, she was convicted of all charges and sentenced to death.
+In October 1990, Milke was convicted of all charges and sentenced to death.
 Styers and Scott were charged and tried separately.
-Both were convicted of first degree murder and sentenced to death.
+Both were also convicted of first degree murder and sentenced to death.